3.10 Provision and Contingent Liabilities

 As defined in Ind AS 108, the chief operating decision maker (CODM) evaluates the Group's performance, allocate resources based on the analysis of the various performance indicator of the Group as a single unit.
 Therefore, there is no reportable segment for the Group as per the requirement of Ind AS 108 "Operating Segments".

-49. The Net worth of a subsidiary has been eroded and there is a consequent possibility of impairment of equity investment of Rs.
+48. The Net worth of a subsidiary has been fully eroded and there is a consequent possibility of impairment of equity investment of Rs.
 4.78 crore.
-Looking into the subsidiary's future plans, growth prospects and determining it's valuation based on forecasting and discounting future cashflows, such impairment if any is considered to be temporary in nature and no impairment in value of the investment is made in the accounts of the company.
+Looking into the subsidiary future plans, growth prospects and determining it's valuation based on forecasting and discounting future cashflows, such impairment in the opinion of management is considered to be temporary in nature and no impairment in value of the investment is required to be made in the accounts of the company.

 The fair value of the financial assets and liabilities are included at the amount that would be received to sell an asset and paid to transfer a liability in an orderly transaction between market participants.